 - Absorbs quickly and wears well under makeup

-- May not be sufficient to entirely replace other moisturizers
+- It May not be sufficient to entirely replace other moisturizers

-- No fragrance added so there is a faint smell of zinc oxide
+- No fragrance was added so there is a faint smell of zinc oxide

-- Can leave a whitish residue on brows and around hairline
+- Can leave a whitish residue on brows and around the hairline

 For daily wear, your sunscreen doesn’t necessarily have to consider its effect on the environment.
 But when you go swimming in natural bodies of water, this becomes a serious consideration.
 Conventional sunscreens have been found to damage delicate coral reefs and interfere with the health of marine life.